Contributing to Qiskit Metal

 These files are used to tell Sphinx which modules to include in the rendered documentation.
 This contains two pieces of information: an internal reference or cross reference to the module, which can be used for internal links inside the documentation, and an automodule directive used to parse the module docstrings from a specified import path.
 For example, the analyses.rst file contains

-file for a new module’s documentation, make sure to add it to the toctree in that file.- The module-level docstring
+If you’re adding a new .rst file for a new module’s documentation, make sure to add it to the toctree in that file.

-file for that directory.
+This docstring is at the module level for the module specified in the automodule directive in the rst file.
+If the module specified is a directory/namespace, the docstring should be specified in the __init__.py file for that directory.
 This module-level docstring contains more details about the module being documented.
 The normal structure to this docstring is to outline all the classes and functions of the public API that are contained in that module.
-This is typically done using the autosummary directive (or autodoc directives directly if the module is simple, such as in the case ofqiskit.execute
+This is typically done using the autosummary directive (or autodoc directives directly if the module is simple, such as in the case of qiskit.execute).
+The autosummary directive is used to autodoc a list of different Python elements (classes, functions, etc.) directly without having to manually call out the autodoc directives for each one.
+The module-level docstring is where to provide a high-level overview of what functionality the module provides.
+This is normally done by grouping the different components of the public API together into multiple subsections.

 This is just an example and the actual module docstring for the dagcircuit module might diverge from this.

-- The actual docstring for the elements listed in the module docstring
+The actual docstring for the elements listed in the module docstring

 You should strive to document thoroughly all the public interfaces exposed using examples when necessary.
 For docstrings, Google Python Style Docstrings are used.
 This is parsed using the napoleon sphinx extension.
 The napoleon documentation contains a good example of how docstrings should be formatted.

-Rebuilding Documentation#
+Rebuilding Documentation

 As you make changes to your local RST files, you can update your HTML files by navigating to /docs/ and running the following in a terminal window: